Filing for AY 2024-25 is coming soon

 Advance tax means that applicable income tax should be calculated and paid in advance, that is, during the fiscal year rather than at the end of the year.
 Current laws require taxpayers to pay advance tax only when their income tax liability for the fiscal year exceeds Rs.10,000 after deducting TDS for the applicable fiscal year.

-The income tax department expects you to pay your taxes on time, otherwise, you will be charged interest for late payment, at the time of filing your returns.
+The income tax department expects you to pay your taxes on time.
+Otherwise, you will be charged interest for the late payment, at the time of filing your returns.
 Advance tax is paid on the following dates of a financial year:

-The interest for late payment is set at 1% on the amount of tax due.
-It is calculated from the individual cut-off dates shown above, till the date of actual payment of outstanding taxes.
+The interest for late payment is set at 1% per month on the amount of tax due.
+It is calculated from the beginning of such a quarter till the date of actual payment of outstanding taxes.

 Section 234B imposes interest on taxpayers who fail to pay advance tax or pay less than 90% of the net tax payable during the assessment year.
 As a result, the need to pay interest under Section 234B arises after the end of the fiscal year until the date of tax payment.